xp44mm/Notebook/RxInAction/01 Reactive programming.md

 Figure 1.15 Data in motion and data at rest as one data stream.
 The connection points from the outside environment are a perfect fit for creating observables.
 Those observables can be merged easily with Rx to create a merged observable that the inner module can subscribe to without knowing the exact source of a data element.

-No matter what type of data you use in your application, it’s time to understand that everything can be observed as a stream, even data at rest and data that looks static to your application.
+No matter what type of data you use in your application, it's time to understand that everything can be observed as a stream, even data at rest and data that looks static to your application.
 For example, configuration data is perceived as static, but even configuration changes at some point, either after a long time or short time.
-From your application’s perspective, it doesn’t matter; you want to be reactive and handle those changes as they happen.
+From your application's perspective, it doesn't matter; you want to be reactive and handle those changes as they happen.
 When you look at the data at rest as another data stream, you can more easily combine both types of data.
-For your application, it doesn’t matter where the data came from.
+For your application, it doesn't matter where the data came from.

 For example, application startup usually loads data from its persisted storage to restore its state (the one that was saved before the application was closed).
 This state can, of course, change during the application run.
 The inner parts of your application that care about the state can look at the data stream that carries it.
 When the application starts, the stream will deliver the data that was loaded, and when the state changes, the stream will carry the updates.

 A nice analogy I like to use for explaining streams is a water hose, but this hose has data packets going through it, just like the one you see in figure 1.16.
 When using a water hose, you can do many things with it.
 You can put filters at the end.
 You can add different hose heads that give different functionality.
 You can add pressure monitors to help you regulate the flow.
 You can do the same things with your data stream.
-You’ll want to build a pipeline that lets the information flow through it, to eventually give an end result that suits your logic; this includes filtering, transformations, grouping, merging, and so on.
+You'll want to build a pipeline that lets the information flow through it, to eventually give an end result that suits your logic; this includes filtering, transformations, grouping, merging, and so on.

 The data and event streams are a perfect fit for Rx observables.
 Abstracting them with an IObservable enables you to make a composition of the operators and create a complex pipeline of execution.
 This is similar to what you did with the Shoppy example, where a call to a server obtained the discounts as part of a more complex pipeline of execution that also used filtering (on the connectivity) and eventually refreshed the view (like a sprinkler splashing water).